math-a3k/django-ai/README.rst

 * Bayesian Networks: Integrate Bayesian Networks through your models using the BayesPy framework.

-See the :ref:`overview` section in the documentation for more inforation.
+See the `Overview <https://django-ai.readthedocs.io/en/latest/overview.html>`_ section in the documentation for more inforation.

 Running Tests
 -------------